algao1/blurb/content/posts/kv_store.md

 ShowToc: true
 ---

-A few months ago I was inspired [this post](https://artem.krylysov.com/blog/2023/04/19/how-rocksdb-works/) on how RocksDB works, and decided that it would be a fun exercise to implement a database myself.
+A few months ago I was inspired by [this post](https://artem.krylysov.com/blog/2023/04/19/how-rocksdb-works/) on how RocksDB works, and decided that it would be a fun exercise to implement a database myself.
 This post is more of a documentation of how I built my own key-value store, but I still hope to give an overview of how they work, and provide enough details for someone to implement one themselves.

 The database and code snippets are written in Go, and the source code can be found [here](https://github.com/algao1/crumbs/tree/master/dbs/lsm).

 ## Log Structured Merge Tree

 For our implementation, we'll be using a log structured merge tree (or LSM tree).
-It is a data structure that is comprised of two other data structures, **memtables** (an in-memory data structure that stores key-value pairs) which exists strictly in memory, and **SSTables** (sorted strings tables, which we'll explore later) which exists strictly on disk.
+It is a data structure that is comprised of two other data structures, **memtables** (an in-memory data structure that stores key-value pairs) which exists in memory, and **SSTables** (sorted strings tables, which we'll explore later) which exists strictly on disk.

 The memtables are kept in the first layer of the tree, and sorted in chronological order.
 Similarly, the SSTables are divided into different layers from newest to oldest.

 ![LSM Tree](/blurb/img/lsm_tree.png)

-This setup allows our writes to be sequential since we can just write to the latest table, and append new ones as they fill up (which makes it fast!).
+This setup allows our writes to be sequential since we can just write to the latest table, and append new ones as the old ones fill up (which makes this fast!).

 ```go
 // lsm_tree.go